History of Georgia (country): Georgian Soviet Socialist Republic (1921–1990)

-The decentralisation program introduced by Khrushchev in the mid-1950s was soon exploited by Georgian Communist Party officials to build their own regional power base.
+The decentralization program introduced by Khrushchev in the mid-1950s was soon exploited by Georgian Communist Party officials to build their own regional power base.
 A thriving pseudo-capitalist shadow economy emerged alongside the official state-owned economy.
 While the official growth rate of the economy of the Georgia was among the lowest in the USSR, such indicators as savings level, rates of car and house ownership were the highest in the Union, making Georgia one of the most economically successful Soviet republics.
 Corruption was at a high level.
 Among all the union republics, Georgia had the highest number of residents with high or special secondary education.

 Although corruption was hardly unknown in the Soviet Union, it became so widespread and blatant in Georgia that it came to be an embarrassment to the authorities in Moscow.
 Eduard Shevardnadze, the country's interior minister between 1964 and 1972, gained a reputation as a fighter of corruption and engineered the removal of Vasil Mzhavanadze, the corrupt First Secretary of the Georgian Communist Party.
 Shevardnadze ascended to the post of First Secretary with the blessings of Moscow.
 He was an effective and able ruler of Georgia from 1972 to 1985, improving the official economy and dismissing hundreds of corrupt officials.

 Soviet power and Georgian nationalism clashed in 1978 when Moscow ordered revision of the constitutional status of the Georgian language as Georgia's official state language.
-Bowing to pressure from mass street demonstrations on April 14, 1978, Moscow approved Shevardnadze's reinstatement of the constitutional guarantee the same year.
-April 14 was established as a Day of the Georgian Language.
+Bowing to pressure from mass street demonstrations on 14 April 1978, Moscow approved Shevardnadze's reinstatement of the constitutional guarantee the same year.
+14 April was established as a Day of the Georgian Language.

+Perestroika and Glasnost and Priority over Soviet Union laws

 Shevardnadze's appointment as Soviet Foreign Minister in 1985 brought his replacement in Georgia by Jumber Patiashvili, a conservative and generally ineffective Communist who coped poorly with the challenges of perestroika.
 Towards the end of the late 1980s, increasingly violent clashes occurred between the Communist authorities, the resurgent Georgian nationalist movement and nationalist movements in Georgia's minority-populated regions (notably South Ossetia).
-On April 9, 1989, Soviet troops were used to break up a peaceful demonstration at the government building in Tbilisi.
+On 9 April 1989, Soviet troops were used to break up a peaceful demonstration at the government building in Tbilisi.
 Twenty Georgians were killed and hundreds wounded and poisoned.
-The event radicalised Georgian politics, prompting many—even some Georgian communists—to conclude that independence was preferable to continued Soviet rule.
+The event radicalized Georgian politics, prompting many—even some Georgian communists—to conclude that independence was preferable to continued Soviet rule.

 Independent Georgia

+Legacy of the Soviet Union

+Post-Soviet countries have signed a series of treaties and agreements to settle the legacy of the former Soviet Union multilaterally and bilaterally in the absence of Georgia's representatives.
+However, in 1993 Georgia joined the Commonwealth of Independent States, signing the Belovezha Accords, the CIS Charter and other agreements.
+Georgia withdrew from the CIS in 2009.